pranav-puttaparthi/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/custom-template.md

 ---

 **Describe the feature request to add.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A small description of the component to be added.

 **Describe the solution to the lack of feature implementation.**
-A clear and concise description of what you want to happen.
+A small description of the expected solution.

 **Discuss alternatives.**
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternatives that were tried.

 **Add some context, if need be!**
-Add any other context or screenshots about the feature request here.
+Description of context to be added if necessary.